ger-hor/photo-metadata-app/README.md

 How It Works

-Open the PICTEXT camera interface
+Open the PHOTO-METADATA-APP camera interface
 As you take a picture, speak the words you want to capture The app automatically transcribes your voice
 Your photo is saved with the transcribed text embedded